anseok83/thdm/README.md

 * WeMos D1 WiFi uno based ESP8266 shield for arduino Compatible

-  The information of the board is in this link (http://www.wemos.cc/Products/d1.html).
+  The information of the board can be found in http://www.wemos.cc/Products/d1.html.
-  I bought this part with this link (http://www.aliexpress.com/snapshot/7611008261.html?orderId=74819981106270).
+  I bought the part in this [link](http://www.aliexpress.com/snapshot/7611008261.html?orderId=74819981106270).

 * Temperature and humidity sensor module (KY-015)

   This module seems nothing but the temperature and humidity sensor (DHT-11) and a resistor.
 You may need a 5K resistor if you use the sensor directly.
-  The information of the sensor is in this link (http://www.micropik.com/PDF/dht11.pdf).
+  The information of the sensor is in http://www.micropik.com/PDF/dht11.pdf.

 * Sharp dust sensor (GP2Y1010AU0F)

-  The datasheet of the sensor is in this link (https://www.sparkfun.com/datasheets/Sensors/gp2y1010au_e.pdf).
+  The datasheet of the sensor is in https://www.sparkfun.com/datasheets/Sensors/gp2y1010au_e.pdf.
   You may need a 150-ohm resistor and 220uF capacitor to use the sensor, or you can use a dust sensor adapter (http://www.dfrobot.com/index.php?route=product/product&product_id=1063#.Vz7O7pOLSL8).

 Connections of hardware components: